ucb-bar/maveric-bringup/notes.md

 - [ ] Footprint and symbol finalization [d:6/16]
   - [ ] Define custom MOSFET symbol to make sure pin numbers line up (for led driver)
   - [ ] Define a custom LED symbol to make sure pin numbers line up with cathode/anode (for led driver)
-- [ ] Redo check of FMC symbol (pin name to pin coordinate mapping)
+- [ ] Redo check of FMC symbol (pin name to pin coordinate mapping) [d:6/16]

+### Things to Check

+- [ ] Make sure all the chip IOs are represented and properly connected
+  - [ ] Check this against the Hyperscale schematic too
+- [ ] Make sure decap is sufficient
+- [ ] Make sure power topology is correct
+- [ ] Make sure all debug functionality is available
+- [ ] Does the stackup look reasonable?
+- [ ] Is everything sane mechanically?

 ## Layout